grig23/primetime.en/help/AccountIQ/shared-acc-reports.md

 # Shared Accounts Reports {#shared-accounts-reports}

-The Shared Accounts Reports break down the metrics such as number of devices and device types by the selected range of sharing probability, for example **Over Moderate Probability** and **Over Low Probability**.
+The Shared Accounts Reports break down the metrics such as number of devices and device types by the selected range of sharing probability, for example **Over Moderate Probability** and **Over Low Probability** for the current segment.

 These ranges can then serve as user defined thresholds and the graphs are updated based on the selected thresholds.

 Account IQ classifies all the subscriber accounts of the defined segment into the accounts with the following five categories based on their sharing probabilities: